Yasich217/hikvision-tftpd_python3/README.md

 - **Python 3**: This tool is written for Python 3, so make sure it is installed on your system.
 - **TFTP Server**: The tool uses TFTP for file transfers.
 Ensure that your system has a working TFTP server, or use the provided script to start the server.
-- **Linux or macOS**: The provided `start.sh` script is designed for Linux or macOS.
+- **Linux **: The provided `start.sh` script is designed for Linux.
 Windows users should use alternative methods to execute the Python script.

 ---